 Rentals become available the same day as ticket sales.
 After you complete your registration, you will receive a confirmation email along with a password that will allow you to access the rental page.
 Rental prices for a full weekend for Canvas tents, and yurts vary from $300-500.00, depending on how many people they can accommodate.
 If you are staying for both gatherings, you will be able to pay for the two full weekends at the time of purchase.
 If you plan on renting shelter space, we ask that you consider those who are flying in from a distance.
 If you are driving to the gathering, you may want to consider skipping out on a rental and bringing your own tent.

-Class sign ups do not happen online, but rather onsite on the first day of the gathering immediately following Opening Ceremony.
+Class sign ups do not happen online, but rather onsite on the first day of the gathering immediately following Opening Ceremony at 3pm.
 It is very important to plan to be present at that time.
 We are continuing to refine and streamline our process for this each year.
 We believe it would be a disservice to allow women to sign up online before they have a chance to see/hear/feel the presence of the teacher, and that often hearing someone speak about their offering touches our heart in a way that often results in signing up for completely different classes than we thought we would have.
 In this way we allow ourselves to be guided to new experiences and new discoveries about who we are and who we are becoming.
 You can read more about our class sign ups here.

 While it is possible to bring your own food for lunches and attend only the free classes at the gathering, it is recommended that you bring at least $200 cash if you are able to.
 Classes involving materials can range from a few dollars for supplies such as yarn, to $100 for drum making materials.
 Lunch is not included in your gathering ticket, but there are a limited number of food vendors on site at lunchtime with healthy meals and treats for purchase.
 In addition, we have our very own artisan marketplace, where over 50 professional, ethical, sustainable crafters of our community come together to share the fruits of their labor.